Privacy policy

 • Where processing is not necessary for the above reasons, we only process your information with your consent, or as otherwise required or permitted by law.

-9. What is profiling and why do we do it?
+9. What is profiling and automatic decision making and why do we do it?

 10. Do we share your information with anyone else?